Surfoo/groundspeak-api-monitoring/README.md

 Notification
 ============

-Please "watch" this repository, and then use [hubnotify.com](http://www.hubnotify.com/) for your notifications.
+Please "Star" this repository, and then use [hubnotify.com](http://www.hubnotify.com/) for your notifications.